Sascha0912/DL_CIFAR/README.md

 # DL_CIFAR

-Project for the Lecture "Deepl Learning"
+Project for the Lecture "Deep Learning"